giantswarm/rfc/rfc-capi-for-kvm-capk/README.md

 ### Scope

-To minimize the scope, we will start with a minimal feature set and add only features that are used by the current customers.
-Features that are currently not used by any customer will be dropped.

-Current features of `kvm-operator` (with a ✅ if we decided to keep it in CAPI):
-- [ ] configure the registry: we can set an auth token, domain and mirrors (we use that for quay for example I think); make the daemon run behind a proxy
-- [ ] configure workload cluster public key for ssh
-- [x] configure calico: CALICO_IPV4POOL_CIDR env var for calico container, CNI_MT env var for calico init container, clusterCIDR for kube-proxy)
-- [x] configure DOCKER_OPT_BIP (--bip flag) for docker daemon
+We outlined all existing features in the GS KVM platform to define the scope of the implementation.
+Many features of platform can be provided by CAPI now.
+We therefore split the implementation into features that we must migrate to the new operator and those we must ensure are handled by CAPI as follows:

+#### Features to migrate to new operator

-- [ ] configure domain and prefix for etcd
+- DNS and NTP configuration for WC nodes (OS level)
-- [ ] apiserver flags
-	- [ ] - configure oidc
-	- [ ] --etcd-prefix
-	- [ ] --service-cluster-ip-range
-	- [ ] --secure-port
-	- [ ] --requestheader-allowed-names
-- [ ] kubelet configuration
-	- [ ] clusterDNS
-	- [ ] clusterDomain
-	- [ ] --node-labels (flag)
-- [ ] kube-proxy
-	- [ ] conntrack.maxPerCore
-- [ ] ignition
-	- [x] dns and ntp servers
-	- [x] ssh user list
-- [ ] iscsi initiator name (masters)
+- iSCSI initiator name (control plane nodes)
+- host volumes (worker nodes)
-- [ ] configure storage type (host path/persistent)
+- etcd storage (host path/persistent)
-- [x] master and worker node pods: cpu and memory limits,
+- cpu and memory limits for control plane and worker node pods and QEMU VMs
-- [x] size of kubelet and docker volume
+- size of kubelet and docker volume
-- [x] automatically delete TC node pods when NotReady for too long
+- automatic node termination: using liveness and readiness probes
-- [x] dead endpoints: don't route traffic to non-ready nodes
+- drop dead endpoints (don't route traffic to non-ready nodes) using ReadinessGates
-- [x] vertical pod autoscaler for operator pod
+- autoscaling for operator pod using VPA

-#### Features to drop
+#### Features handled by other controllers

-- Done by the bootstrap provider in future:
-    - kube-proxy configuration
-    - kubelet configuration
-    - api-server flags
-    - etcd configuration
+- etcd domain and prefix: using `KubeadmControlPlane`
+- docker daemon (mirror, auth, bridge IP, and proxy): using a systemd drop-in unit via `files` in `KubeadmConfig`
-    - ssh server public keys
+- SSH keys for WC nodes: using `KubeadmConfig`
-    - registry configuration and prefix
-- Calico configuration
-    - Handled by cluster-apps-operator
+- Calico: using `cluster-apps-operator`
+- kube-proxy (conntrack, service IP range): using `KubeadmControlPlane`
+- apiserver flags (OIDC): using `KubeadmControlPlane`
+- kubelet (clusterDNS, clusterDomain, node labels): using `KubeadmConfig`
+- automatic node termination: using `MachineHealthCheck`
-- Node IP range: Will be defined by the Manangment cluster POD IP range as we will use kubernetes native networking.
+- node IP range: will be defined by the MC pod IP range (VMs will use MC Calico network once we finish dropping Flannel)

 ### Implementation

 #### DNS

-The WC Kubernetes API is reachable externally (i.e. for GS engineers or customers) via an ingress in the MC of the form `https://<cluster id>.k8s.<installation base domain>`.
+The WC Kubernetes API is reachable externally (e.g., for GS engineers, customers) via an ingress in the MC of the form `https://<cluster id>.k8s.<installation base domain>`.
 This DNS name should resolve to the MC ingress IP.

 Inside the WC, control plane nodes should connect to etcd and k8s API via localhost.
 Workers should use a control plane endpoint of `https://<cluster id>.k8s.<installation base domain>` or `control-plane.<cluster id>.svc` depending on whether external DNS or MC CoreDNS is used for WC node DNS resolution (respectively).
 This will be determined during implementation.